[UPDATED 11/27/2016, 12/3/2016]

 Interesting side story…

 * Because of stringent pedestrian crash standards in the European Union, MX-5s and Fiat 124 Spiders produced for that market having such low hoods are required to incorporate “Impact Absorption Bonnets” (a.k.a.
 Deployable Hood Systems; Australians also get them) to mitigate the impact to a pedestrian’s head (into the windshield) in a frontal impact if the vehicle is travelling above 20 km/h, by popping up the rear end of the hood with two gas propelled actuators.
 These actuators fire against a small plate attached to the hood on each side which instantly lifts the rear of the bonnet by 120mm, creating a crumple zone above the engine to absorb some of the impact energy with the unfortunate pedestrian.
+Also note in this Euro NCAP YouTube video, that it shows the active bonnet in action.
 Once activated the system will display a flashing red dashboard warning light (Check Bonnet) and parts will need to be replaced by Mazda as the actuators cannot be re-used.

 I suspect that the holes and weld-nuts in the quarter panels that these hood lift kits use, were originally designed for hood lifts, but were re-purposed for the active-hood actuators in European vehicles.
 In non-European vehicles, blank plates are bolted over these same holes and the hoods are held in the up position for all global markets, with a prop rod instead.
 These hood kits replace those blank plates on the quarter panels with brackets, and two additional brackets are mounted on top of the hood’s hinge brackets, so by using all of the existing bolts and welded threaded nuts, an easy OEM-looking installation is accomplished.